flugg/laravel-responder/README.md

 #### Publish Package Assets _(optional)_

-You may also publish the package configuration and language file using the Artisan command:
+You may additionally publish the package configuration and language file using the `vendor:publish` Artisan command:

 ```shell
 php artisan vendor:publish --provider="Flugg\Responder\ResponderServiceProvider"
 ```

 This will publish a `responder.php` configuration file in your `config` folder.
-It will also publish an `errors.php` file inside your `lang/en` folder which can be used to store error messages.
+It will also publish an `errors.php` file inside your `lang/en` folder which can be used for storing error messages.

 ## Lumen

 #### Register Service Provider

-Register the package service provider by adding the following line to `app/bootstrap.php`:
+Add the following line to `app/bootstrap.php` to register the package:

 ```php
 $app->register(Flugg\Responder\ResponderServiceProvider::class);